ivankovnatsky/textcast/README.md

 ## Requirements

-You need to have ffmpeg install before running this CLI tool.
+You need to have ffmpeg installed before running this CLI tool.

 ## Usage